nilshg/SynthControl.jl/README.md

 # SynthControl.jl
 Julia package for synthetic control methods

-The package is currently at alpha stage - it currently offers a basic `SyntheticControlModel` implementation which uses all pre-treatment periods and no other covariates in constructing the control unit.
+The package is currently in beta stage - check the documentation for the current implementation status of a variety of different synthetic control estimators and inference methods.

 ## Installation

 The package is registered in the general registry, installation therefore works through the Pkg REPL

 ```
 pkg> add SynthControl